 Zimbabwe PM’s party concerned over election preparation

-The party of Zimbabwe's Prime Minister Morgan Tsvangirai is concerned about the "hygiene" and integrity of crucial elections expected later this year amid voter registration and violence issues, the finance minister said Saturday.
+The party of Zimbabwe's Prime Minister Morgan Tsvangirai is concerned about the "hygiene" and integrity of crucial elections expected later this year amid voter registration issues, the finance minister said Saturday.

 “There’s massive challenges with the voter registration exercise that is taking place,” said Tendai Biti, who is also the Movement for Democratic Change (MDC) secretary general.